dbosak01/libr/README.md

 You may create a data library for several different types of files: 'rds', 'csv', 'xlsx', 'xls', 'sas7bdat', 'xpt', and 'dbf'.
 The type of library is defined using the `engine` parameter on the `libname()` function.
 The default data engine is 'rds'.
-For file types such as 'csv' and 'xlsx', you may also control the data type of the columns using the `import_specs` parameter.
+The data engines will attempt to identify the correct data type for each column of data.
+You may also control the data type of the columns using the `import_specs` parameter and the `specs()` and `import_spec()` functions.

 If you prefer to access the data via the workspace, call the `lib_load()` function on the library.
 This function will load the